Adding a power button and status LEDs to you Raspberry Pi

 Another issue I found was most of the setup were using pins that are pulled up to 3.3V when the Pi is powered off (pin 1 to 8 are pulled up by default, requiring a pull-down resistor to be used properly).
 This can be a nice side effect if you wish to have a dimmed LED when the Raspberry Pi is powered off, but this wasn’t what I was looking for.

 In the end I decided to use the GPIO17 pin (Pin 11) with the GPIO control directives available in

 config.txt to drive it high on boot.
 As this pin is not pulled-up by default, the LED will be completely off when the Pi is off.

-In the end I choose to wire a 3 mm 2.2V 20mA red LED with a 3.3 kΩ resistor (to reduce its brightness) to the GPIO17 pin and Ground as follows:
+Using a 3 mm 2.2V 20mA red LED with a 3.3 kΩ resistor (to reduce its brightness), I installed it between GPIO17 and Ground as follows:

 Then updated the

 /boot/config.txt file to add the following directive with instruct the system to drive the GPIO17 pin high on boot: